Data-driven-RTI/MC_Diffusion/README.md

 MC_Diffusion is implemented with Python 3.10 and PyTorch 2.1.0.
 Our development environment can be managed using either Docker or Anaconda.
 In the following, we provide separate descriptions for each.

 ### 1. Anaconda management
-In the absence of Docker, the development environment can be configured using Anaconda by following the procedure outlined below.
+In the absence of Docker, the development environment can be configured using Anaconda (Version 23.9.0) by following the procedure outlined below.

 * Create a conda environment called MC-Diffusion based on Python 3.10, and activate the environment.
 ```